tomaszkolonko/TodoMVC/ReadMe.md

 * some postgres db must be running

 ## Postgres through Docker
-Pull the docker image from docker hub: https://hub.docker.com/_/postgres and follow instructions to set it up:
+Pull the docker image (or simply run it) from docker hub: https://hub.docker.com/_/postgres and follow instructions to set it up:

     $ docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres